 Eastern Lowland gorilla Trekking in Kahuzi-Biega National Park

-Despite the relatively high population of Western lowland gorillas remaining in the wild, it’s much easier to track the mountain gorillas.
+Despite the relatively high population of lowland gorillas remaining in the wild, it’s much easier to track the mountain gorillas.
 The range covered by lowland gorillas is wide requiring greater effort habituating them.
-The Central African Republic and Congo Brazzaville have the highest number of Western lowland gorillas and provide the greatest opportunities to see.
+The Central African Republic and Congo Brazzaville have the highest number of lowland gorillas and provide the greatest opportunities to see.
 However many of the strongholds of lowland gorillas in these two countries are found in very remote areas that are often volatile and with poor tourism infrastructure.

 The most convenient place to track lowland gorillas is in the Democratic Republic of Congo.
 DR Congo is a volatile country too but has become relatively peaceful in recent years as a result of having the largest UN peace keeping mission in the world.
 Visitors can track lowland gorillas in either Kahuzi-Biega National Park or the Maiko National Park.
-Kahuzi-Biega National Park is the most convenient and best organized park to track western lowland gorillas.
-About 400 western lowland gorillas live in Kahuzi-Biega National Park in 9 groups.
+Kahuzi-Biega National Park is the most convenient and best organized park to track lowland gorillas.
+About 400 lowland gorillas live in Kahuzi-Biega National Park in 9 groups.
 Two of the nine groups have been habituated and are open for tracking.
 The park is located in the eastern part of the Democratic Republic of Congo – near Bukavu and Lake Kivu.
 Named after Mount Kahuzi and Mount Biega, Kahuzi-Biega National Park is one of the largest game parks found in DR Congo.
 The terrain found in Kahuzi-Biega National Park provides perfect habitat for these great apes.

 How is Eastern lowland gorilla trekking in Kahuzi-Biega?